javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/09-regexp-groups/article.md

 # Bracket groups

 A part of the pattern can be enclosed in parentheses `pattern:(...)`.
-That's called a "bracket expression" or a "bracket group".
+That's called a "capturing group".

 That has two effects: